granthale/wip-book/content/about.md

 ## Who's we?

-Our names are [[Grant]] & [[Sam]].
+Our names are [[Authors/Grant]] & [[Authors/Sam]].
 We're two good friends in the early stages of life.
 We met in 2023 while backpacking through Taiwan, and are now back at work in the US and Switzerland respectively.
 Despite busy professional lives, we're continuing to learn and think by asking and answering dynamic questions.
 This website is the fruit of that pursuit.

 ## Onwards and upwards!